hiranumn/DeepAccNet/modeling/README.txt

 - Rosetta
 - gnu parallel
 - Python libraries: [scipy, numpy]
-- tensorflow setup IN CPU for running DeepAccNet
+- tensorflow setup for CPUs to run DeepAccNet (NOTE: DeepAccNet is called only through CPUs during refinement run)

 * How to configure:
 Please edit your setup.sh file to specify the paths where library installations exist.